 Whether you're playing the slots or betting on the horses, one sure thing you can count on is that Uncle Sam wants his cut.
 Recreational gamblers must report winnings as other income on the 1040 form.
 Professional gamblers show their winnings on Schedule C. Failure to report gambling winnings can draw IRS attention, especially if the casino or other venue reported the amounts on Form W-2G.

 Claiming large gambling losses can also be risky.
 You can deduct these only to the extent that you report gambling winnings (and recreational gamblers must also itemize).
 The IRS is looking at returns of filers who report large losses on Schedule A from recreational gambling but aren't including the winnings in income.
 Also, taxpayers who report large losses from their gambling-related activity on Schedule C get extra scrutiny from IRS examiners, who want to make sure these folks really are gaming for a living.

 Operating a Marijuana Business

 Marijuana businesses have an income tax problem.
-They're prohibited from claiming business write-offs, other than for the cost of the weed, even in states where it is legal to sell, grow and use pot.
+They're prohibited from claiming business write-offs, other than for the cost of the weed, even in the ever-growing number of states where it is legal to sell, grow and use marijuana.
 That's because a federal statute bars tax deductions for sellers of controlled substances that are illegal under federal law, such as marijuana.